zlElo/QR-Code-Generator/README.md

 **Use under Linux:**

-The tutorial is by the way also in the Repo as a PDF!

-To use the QR-Code-Generator under Linux you have to Python3 installed!
+(To use the QR-Code-Generator under Linux you have to Python3 installed!)

 1. To use it you need customtkinter.
 You can install it on all platforms with: pip install customtkinter
 2. You have to Qrcode installed.
 You can install it on all platforms with: pip3 install QRcode
 3. Install wifi QR-Code:
 pip install wifi-qrcode-generator
-4. You have to installed tkinter (if you want to know, how you can install tkinter show my other Tutorial for the Password Generator!)
+4. You have to installed tkinter, you can install it with this commands For Ubuntu 16.10 or newer: $ sudo apt-get install python3-tk

+    For Red Hat: $ sudo yum install -y tkinter tk-devel

+    For Suse: $ su - zypper in python-tk

 5. You have to barcode installed: pip3 install python-barcode
 6. You can run the program wih this command (ubuntu example):